 in turbulent, war torn lands.

 Now … though evocative memories

 of dark, stark days remain …

 On this, the 11th hour ... in silence

 scatter poppies on Remembrance Day.

 Let peace abide.

-Wear love tokens from the battlefields
+Wear love tokens from the battlefields with pride.

 We must not resort to war again.

 Never, should we profit from death and pain.